On the left is normal bone structure, and on the right is what would be described as osteoporosis.

 Major nutrients like vitamins A and D, calcium, and phosphorus, are not the end of the osteoporosis horizon.
 Studies suggest a role for minor nutrients and trace metals, including zinc, vitamin B12, folate, boron, silicon, manganese, zinc, and copper.69 In Soil, Grass, and Cancer, Andre Voisin wrote of cattle that grazed in the Everglades on copper-deficient soil.
 Despite sufficient calcium and phosphorus in the diet, these cattle developed rickets and osteomalacia, which was remedied by providing dietary copper.70 Likewise, Robert Becker described his own experiments in The Body Electric that suggested that copper is the glue holding the hydroxyapatite crystals – calcium and phosphorus salts – to the collagen matrix of bone.71

 The healthy populations studied by Weston Price not only ate combinations of foods that yielded ideal nutrition but also engaged in specific practices to maintain the fertility of their soil, which would guarantee the provision of such trace metals in addition to the major nutrients.
-In fact, Price considered soil fertility such an important factor in the health of the primitive populations whom he studied that he invited the prolific soil scientist, William Albrecht, to write the second chapter to the supplement of Nutrition and Physical Degeneration entitled “Food is Fabricated Soil Fertility” – the only chapter of this epic book that was written by someone other than Price.
+In fact, Price considered soil fertility such an important factor in the health of the indigenous populations whom he studied that he invited the prolific soil scientist, William Albrecht, to write the second chapter to the supplement of Nutrition and Physical Degeneration entitled “Food is Fabricated Soil Fertility” – the only chapter of this epic book that was written by someone other than Price.

 It is just as important, then, to seek out foods produced by farming methods designed to produce nutritious crops, rather than high yields, as it is to seek out the right types of foods.
 Additionally, as soils are lost to runoff eventually draining into the sea, it becomes more and more important to emphasize sea foods in our diet, such as unrefined sea salt, fish, shellfish, and sea vegetables, which are grown in the ever-richer “soils” of the ocean.